dssg/hitchhikers-guide/tech-tutorials/legible-good-code/README.md

     return (first[first.TYPE == PRECIPITATION_TYPE].mean(),
             second[second.TYPE == PRECIPITATION_TYPE].mean())
 ```
-This example does two different things in a function as has
+This example does two different things in a function and has
-a hard path!
+a hard path.

 ### DRY (example solution)